dinayrore/quality-assistance/Ruby/print/README.md

   1. Close and reopen Terminal. `rbenv install 2.4.1`
   2. After quite some time, run: `rbenv global 2.4.1`

+Install bundler
+  1. Run `gem install bundle -g`

 Install diff-pdf

   1. Install pre-requisite XQuartz
   2. Run `brew cask install xquartz`
   3. Run `brew install diff-pdf`

+Once you have completed the above installation processes your system is ready to launch the program!

 ### Deployment

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
   2. Change your directory to the one that which you would like to save this project. `$ cd folder_name`
-  3. Then run the commands `$ git clone https://github.com/kteich88/quality-assistance.git` and `$ cd quality-assistance`
+  3. Then run the commands `$ git clone https://github.com/kteich88/quality-assistance.git` and `$ cd quality-assistance/Ruby/print`

+  **Note**
+    * Please see requirements for full list of documents necessary prior to test execution.

-  4. Run `$ bundle install` to install needed gems located in the Gemfile.
+  4. Run `$ bundle install` to install required gems located in the Gemfile.
-  5. Type `$ sh run sh` to run both text and image comparison programs.
+  5. Run `$ time sh run.sh` to run a fully automated direct mail QA, or Run `time sh run_text.sh` to run a text only comparison, or Run `time sh run_image.sh` to run a image only comparison.

-**Note** modifications should be made to the run script to identify the exact sample files you wish to include in your testing.

 ## Authors

   * **Kristine Teichmann**